abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 - The time-complexity of **BFS** vs **DFS** is the same as we visit each node one time, but the difference here is in the space-complexity as it depends on the structure of the tree:
   - if we're talking about a breadth-first on a wide tree vs on depth-first, we will not be storing all the nodes across the tree in **BFS** as we only need to keep-track of the nodes in a given branch all the way down to the end
     ![traversal](./img/traversal2.png)

+> **Note:** when you want to preserve the structural shape of the tree, you need to use **DFS** as it goes all the way down to the end of the tree, then it goes back up to the next branch

 ---